koszeggy/KGySoft.Drawing/README.md

 #### KGy SOFT Imaging Tools and Debugger Visualizers:

-[KGy SOFT Imaging Tools](https://github.com/koszeggy/KGySoft.Drawing.Tools/#kgy-soft-imaging-tools) is a Windows Forms desktop application in the [KGySoft.Drawing.Tools](https://github.com/koszeggy/KGySoft.Drawing.Tools) repository, which nicely demonstrates a sort of features of Drawing Libraries, such as quantizing and dithering, resizing, adjusting brightness, contrast and gamma, etc. The tool is packed also with some debugger visualizers for several `System.Drawing` types including `Bitmap`, `Metafile`, `Icon`, `Graphics` and more.
+[KGy SOFT Imaging Tools](https://github.com/koszeggy/KGySoft.Drawing.Tools/#kgy-soft-imaging-tools) is a Windows Forms desktop application in the [KGySoft.Drawing.Tools](https://github.com/koszeggy/KGySoft.Drawing.Tools) repository, which nicely demonstrates a sort of features of Drawing Libraries, such as quantizing and dithering, resizing, adjusting brightness, contrast and gamma, etc. The tool is packed also with some debugger visualizers for several `System.Drawing`, `WPF`, `SkiaSharp` and `KGySoft` types including `Bitmap`, `Metafile`, `Icon`, `Graphics`, `WriteableBitmap`, `SKBitmap` and more.

 <p align="center">
   <a href="https://github.com/koszeggy/KGySoft.Drawing.Tools"><img alt="KGy SOFT Imaging Tools" src="https://user-images.githubusercontent.com/27336165/124250655-5e760d80-db25-11eb-824f-195e5e1dbcbe.png"/></a>